meltwater/tau/README.md

 ### Features

 - [Node.js]'s [npm] package structure.
-- Fast, reliable, and secure dependency management with [yarn].
+- Fast, reliable, and secure dependency management with [Yarn].
 - Next generation JavaScript with [Babel].
 - Write working examples with configurable options and arguments.
 - Linting with the [JavaScript Standard Style] and [JSON Lint].